scikit-hep/vector/paper/paper.md

 # Summary

-Vector algebra is a crucial component of data analysis pipelines in high energy physics, enabling physicists to transform raw data into meaningful results that can be visualized.
-Given that high energy physics data is not uniform, the vector algebra frameworks or libraries are expected to work readily on non-uniform or jagged data, allowing users to perform operations on an entire jagged array in minimum passes.
+Mathematical manipulations of vectors is a crucial component of data analysis pipelines in high energy physics, enabling physicists to transform raw data into meaningful results that can be visualized.
+More specifically, high energy physicists work with 2D and 3D Euclidean vectors, and 4D Lorentz vectors that can be used as physical quantities, such as position, momentum, and forces.
+Given that high energy physics data is not uniform, the vector manipulation frameworks or libraries are expected to work readily on non-uniform or ragged data, data with variable-sized rows (or a nested data structure with variable-sized entries); thus, the library is expected to perform operations on an entire ragged structure in minimum passes.
 Furthermore, optimizing memory usage and processing time has become essential with the increasing computational demands at the LHC.
 Vector is a Python library for creating and manipulating 2D, 3D, and Lorentz vectors, especially arrays of vectors, to solve common physics